 - How can we further mobilise political and economic actors to comply with the Paris Agreement and 2030 SDGs?

 - Will the private sector pay heed to voices from civil society asking for more transparency and actions to avert the climate crisis?

 Chair of the Research Council at Carbon Tracker

 Secretary of State at the Polish Ministry of the Environment, and President of COP24

 Professor of Environmental Psychology in the Faculty of Behavioural Sciences at the University of Groningen

-Head of Public Affairs, Regulation and Antitrust for Europe and Euro-Mediterranean Affairs at Enel
+Head of Public Affairs, Regulation and Antitrust for Europe at Enel Group

 Previous years have seen tremendous advancements in the rollout of new socially-driven technologies aimed at empowering citizens to become prosumers.
 As the ‘yellow vests’ movement highlights, citizens are asking for more social justice and argue that industry remains the privileged player.
 At the same time, some EU industries protest that current energy and climate policies may hinder their competitiveness and investment attractiveness.
 Europe’s Energy Union has left a legacy for the next mandate – a legacy which has the potential to allow for Europe’s full decarbonisation.
 For this to happen, it is time to close the policy book and start implementing measures that are socially just and inclusive while maintaining the competitiveness of Europe’s industry sector.